logo

 Loading...

-NTNU Small Satellite Lab is an initiative to strenghten the small satellite and space related activities at NTNU and make them more visible.
-At the lab, we have a group consisting of about ten PhD-students, two post.docs and many bachelor- and master students every semester.
-Physically, the lab consists of a concurrent design work space as well as an well-equiped ESD-safe area for development and testing of electronic and mechanical parts for payloads and platforms.
+The NTNU Small Satellite Lab team consists of approximately ten PhD students, two postdocs, and many bachelor’s and master’s students every semester.
+Their mission is to strengthen small satellite and space-related activities at NTNU (Norwegian University of Science and Technology) and make them more visible.
+Physically, the lab includes a concurrent design workspace as well as a well-equipped ESD-safe area for developing and testing electronic and mechanical parts for payloads and platforms.